|

 Europe

-the financial year under report as against sales of Rs.
-628.38 Crores in the previous
+year under report as against sales of Rs.806.11 Crores in the previous year, a growth of

-obtained Certificate of Suitability (COS) of 61 APIs from European Directorate for Quality
+obtained Certificate of Suitability (COS) of 62 APIs from European Directorate for Quality

 Medicines (EDQM).

-The Company has started marketing generic formulations in the United
+The Company has started marketing generic formulations in the United Kingdom in its own

-Kingdom in its own label and this business is growing on expected lines with several more
+label and this business is progressing on expected lines with several more generic

-generic formulations lined up for commercialization.
+formulations lined up for registration/commercialization.

 Africa

-The Company exports branded and generic formulations as well as APIs to
+The Company exports branded and generic formulations as well as APIs to many African

-dedicated field force.
+force.
 The Company also supplies generics formulations to South Africa.

-The Company is expanding its branded formulations business in this
+The Company is expanding its branded formulations business in this continent through

-in this continent.
+continent.
 The Company is also continuously filing new formulation dossiers for

 registration in the African countries.